-Because you get assistance from Medicaid, you will pay less or nothing for some of your Medicare health care services.
+Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
 Medicaid may also provide other benefits to you by covering health care services and prescription drugs that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 Peoples Health Secure Complete (HMO-POS D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.